dougsweetser/Q/docs/SR/problem_set_2.md

 Q: An experimenter arranges to trigger two flashbulbs simultaneously, a blue flash located at the origin of his reference frame and a red flash at x = 30 km.
-A second observer is moving at a speed of 0.25c in the direction of increasing x, and also v iews these flashes. (a) What time interval between them does he find?
+A second observer is moving at a speed of 0.25c in the direction of increasing x, and also views these flashes. (a) What time interval between them does he find?
 (b) Which flash does he say occurs first?